Falier0s/IJRNC_material/README.md

   - `requirements.txt`: List of required MATLAB toolboxes and packages.
   - `install_req.m`: MATLAB script to install missing requirements.
 (BETA available soon)

+## License

+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](./LICENSE) file for details.